wtrocki/openshift-node-live-edit/README.md

 Depending on network speed update may take from 2 to 10 seconds.
 You can sync more than one container at the time.

+## Making it more generic

+Following example is using forever, but we can use any other process manager or other live reloading solutions.
+Another good example would be to run `grunt watch` command, but this would require dev dependencies to be installed in the image.

 ## Debugging

 If `NODE_APP_DEBUG` variable is set node process would run in debug mode.